 How to Copy a Site in SharePoint Online using PowerShell?

 Site templates are a great way to make a “template” and create a copy of a site, including its structure and content.
 However, Microsoft has removed the “Save as Template” feature in modern site templates and group associated team sites or communication sites.
-So, How to make a copy of a site in SharePoint Online?
+So, How do you make a copy of a site in SharePoint Online?

 copy sharepoint online site using pnp provioning template powershell